HOW COULD JESUS HAVE TWO BIRTH & DEATH DATES EACH?

 “If the Gospel according to Matthew put the birth of Jesus at 6 BCE and the Gospel according to Luke put the same birth year at 7 CE, thus reflecting an odd 13-mysterious-years gap, a Masonic number, will it not be stupid of me to neglect this disturbing fact and still call the Bible a Holy Book of God?”

 Until I set out to ask questions about how religions were developed among the humans, I had always worn a straitjacket of “thus saith the Lord.”
 However, when I study carefully the holy book of the Jews and the Christians, the latter being my adopted religion, through the magnifying lenses of the literary world, science, and archaeology I began to see things differently.
-This culminated in the writing of my book THEY LIED TO US – A Critical Review of the Origin of Monotheism.
-The book will be available for sale in the last quarter of 2018.
+This culminated in the writing of my book THEY LIED TO US – Unveiling How Christianity And Islam Religions Were Forged.
+The book will be available for sale June/July 2019.

 “And it came to pass in those days, that there went out a decree from Caesar Augustus, that all the world should be taxed.
 (And this taxing was first made when Cyrenius was governor of Syria.)
 And all went to be taxed, every one into his own city.”
 Luke 2: 1-3